yuxiangluo1983/timetravel/README.md

 This part is far more open-ended.
 You might need to make major changes across nearly all files of the codebase.
 You'll be adding persistentence to the records.

-[Take a look
-at these slides on persistent data structures to learn what that means](https://www.ics.uci.edu/~eppstein/261/s21w9.pdf).
-The slides outline a few different types of persistence but I'll leave it to you to identify which makes sense for this problem.

 You should create a set of `/api/v2` endpoints that enable you to do run gets, creates, and updates.
 Unlike in v1, records are now versioned.
 Full requirements:

 - You should have endpoints that allow the api client to get records at different versions. (not just the latest version).
-- Updates should be able to add modifications on top of the latest version.
+- You should be able to add modifications on top of the latest version.
 - There should be a way to get a list of the different versions too.
-- `/api/v1` should still work after these changes.
+- `/api/v1` should still work after these changes with identical behavior as before.

 # Reccommendations